LeaoMartelo2/LogNest/README.md

 ## Usage:

 - Download `lognest.h` and add it to your project.
-- Any specific log level can be disabled with
+- Any specific log level can be disabled with:

 ```c
 #define LOGNEST_DISABLE_TRACE